|

 Fourth: Continue

-to back-up, including copying to DVD as work progresses and needless to
+to Save and back-up, including copying to DVD as work progresses and needless to

 say, back-up all completed work.